 High-tech industries need high-tech employees

 Machinists are skilled workers who are able to read and interpret blueprints, use common hand tools, set up and operate metal cutting machines, and use precision measuring instruments to design and manufacture parts from simple pieces such as nuts and bolts to complex, high-tech components.
-TCC’s machine technology program is designed for both entry-level students hoping to launch their careers and experienced craftspeople wanting to upgrade their skills.
-The up-to-date curriculum provides the current theoretical, technological, and practical experience employers need.
+TCC’s machine technology program is designed for both entry-level students hoping to launch their careers and experienced craftspeople wanting to upgrade their skills in precision machining.
+The up-to-date machinist curriculum provides the current theoretical, technological, and practical experience employers need.

 Credits:22 View Curriculum